Pamula Pushpa Sreevani

-Pamula Pushpa Sreevani is an Indian politician who served as the 11th deputy Chief Minister and minister of Tribal Welfare Department of Andhra Pradesh from 8 June 2019 to 7 April 2022.
+Pamula Pushpa Sreevani is an Indian politician who served as the 8th deputy Chief Minister and minister of Tribal Welfare Department of Andhra Pradesh from 8 June 2019 to 7 April 2022.
 She is a Member of the Andhra Pradesh Legislative Assembly from Kurupam constituency.
 She is member of the YSR Congress Party.

+In the 2014 Andhra Pradesh Legislative Assembly elections, she received 55,435 votes (42.3%).
+She received a further 74,527 votes (53.7%) in the 2019 elections.

-In June 2019, she became one of the five Deputy Chief Ministers of Andhra Pradesh in the Y. S. Jaganmohan Reddy led cabinet and was also given a charge of Minister of Tribal Welfare.
+In June 2019, she became one of the five Deputy Chief Ministers of Andhra Pradesh in the Y. S. Jaganmohan Reddy-led cabinet and was also given a post of the Minister of Tribal Welfare.

 Her TikTok video on YS Jagan went viral.